FAQ: DWI Defenses

 It would be unethical for me to promise that I will get your DWI case dismissed.
 That being said, my goal will be to get your case dismissed, keep your record clean, and prevent you from losing your freedom, dignity, and license to drive with aggressive DWI defense procedures.

-Contact the Expert in Texas DWI Defense Procedures
+Contact David Hunter for DWI Defense Procedures

-For a free consultation with David Hunter, who has years of experience with DWI defense procedures, call 281-265-1515 or contact us using the form on the right.
 Phones are answered 24 hours a day.
 You can also see the current cost of cases involving DWI defenses in Texas.